 The rainfall "Intensity-Duration-Frequency under Climate Change" (IDF_CC) tool has been designed to address this gap.
 The Tool assists water management professionals to easily and quickly assess potential impacts of climate change on IDF curves at a local level, because it uses data from almost any rain monitoring station in Canada.

 After selecting a rain station of interest, users can view information on that rain station, including the length of the data record.
-To create IDF curves for future climate change conditions, users can select a 20-year projection period for any time between 2006 to 2100, followed by one or multiple GCM or GCM ensemble options.
+To create IDF curves for future climate change conditions, users can select a n-year projection period for any time between 2006 to 2100, followed by one or multiple GCM or GCM ensemble options.
 After selecting these options, the tool will automatically downscale GCM results and apply GCM results to the local rain station data, providing future IDF curves in table or graphical format and allowing the user to compare the impacts of multiple RCP scenarios and rainfall return periods, and to compare historical IDF curves to these updated curves.

 Products - ResilSIM